evo-lua/evo-lua.github.io/docs/references/api/namespaces/networking.md

 #### GetRegisteredRoutes

-Returns the internal routing table for the given `method`.
+Returns the internal routing table for the given method.
 Each entry in this table contains a list of registered route patterns in the order that they have been added (via [AddRoute](#addroute)), though this list is purely for bookkeeping.
 You should never modify the result directly.

 <Function>
 <Parameters>